The SQL Server AVG Function calculates the Average of total selected records or rows, and the syntax of it is

 Group By Clause Example

 In general, we check for the Average product price belongs to a selective color.
 In this case, we use GROUP BY Clause to group the products by color.
 Then use the SQL AVG Function to calculate the average of products present in each group.
-Let us see the Example
+Let us see the AVG Group By Example

 SELECT [Occupation] ,AVG ([YearlyIncome]) AS [Total Income] FROM [Customer] GROUP BY [Occupation]